Blackfriars Bridge

 Blackfriars Bridge is a road and foot traffic bridge over the River Thames in London, between Waterloo Bridge and Blackfriars Railway Bridge, carrying the A201 road.
 The north end is in the City of London near the Inns of Court and Temple Church, along with Blackfriars station.
 The south end is in the London Borough of Southwark, near the Tate Modern art gallery and the Oxo Tower.
+Opened in the 1860s, it replaced an earlier bridge from the 1760s.

 History

 The first fixed crossing at Blackfriars was a 995 ft long toll bridge designed in an Italianate style by Robert Mylne and constructed with nine semi-elliptical arches of Portland stone.
 Beating designs by John Gwynn and George Dance, it took nine years to build, opening to the public in 1769.
 It was the third bridge across the Thames in the then built-up area of London, supplementing the ancient London Bridge, which dated from several centuries earlier, and Westminster Bridge.
 It was originally named "William Pitt Bridge" (after the Prime Minister William Pitt the Elder) as a dedication, but its informal name relating to the precinct within the City named after the Blackfriars Monastery, a Dominican priory which once stood nearby, was generally adopted.
 It was later made toll free.

 The City of London Corporation was responsible for promoting it and the location between the other two bridges was chosen because it was realised that the disused wharfage of the lower River Fleet from the Thames to what became Ludgate Circus would allow access into the north bank without unduly disrupting the neighbourhood; hence its name of New Bridge Street.
 The Fleet can be seen discharging into the Thames at its north side.
 By taking an access road from its southern landing to a junction with the routes created to simplify passage between those bridges to its east and west to the south it would also add to those improvements.
 This created the junction at St George's Circus between Westminster Bridge Road, Borough Road and the later named Blackfriars Road which crossed the largely open parish of Christchurch Surrey.
 The continuation to the south at the major junction at Elephant and Castle is therefore named London Road.